nix-community/nix-on-droid/README.md

 ## Nix flakes

-Note that nix flake support is experimental at the moment.
+**Note:** Nix flake support is still experimental at the moment and subject to change.

-Still, there's some minimal usage example.
-You can build an activation package by procuring flake-powered nix (`nix run nixpkgs.nixFlakes`,
- `echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf`)
-writing a `flake.nix`:
+Do not run `nix profile` because this will render your environment incompatible with `nix-on-droid` as it relies on `nix-env`.

+### Minimal example

 ```nix
 {